Scholarships are available through the Music Program at Seminole State. To be considered for music scholarships, students must:

 - Complete the scholarship application available from the building office supervisor

-Music Scholarship auditions are held in April of each Spring Term.
+Music Scholarship auditions are held near the end of each Spring Term.
 Audition requirements and details are available from the Music Program coordinator, full-time music faculty or online.
 Please adhere to all published information.
 Returning students can also use their jury as a scholarship audition.

 To be eligible for department scholarships, students must: